+Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET

+of assessing sponsor support in the case where the IORP has a number of participating employers within the same corporate group and/or the IORP is provided with either direct or indirect support from the wider group (for example, via intercompany guarantees)

+Q58

+Q59

+Q60

+Q61

+Q62

+Q63

+Q64

+Q65

+Q66

+Q67

+Q68

+Q69

+Q70

+Q71

-Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET Components of supervisory framework If it was decided to establish EU capital/funding requirements as part of pillar 1, would there in the stakeholders' view be a role for the holistic balance sheet?
+Components of supervisory framework If it was decided to establish EU capital/funding requirements as part of pillar 1, would there in the stakeholders' view be a role for the holistic balance sheet?
 Please explain why and, if yes, what that role should be.

-Q72 We strongly reject the idea of establishing EU capital/funding requirements for IORPs.
+Q72 No. We strongly reject the idea of establishing EU capital/funding requirements for IORPs.
 The existing funding and supervisory regimes in individual Member States should already provide sufficient protection for members/participants.
 Amending these has associated costs (both initial and ongoing) and no demonstrable additional benefit.
+Indeed, there is significant risk that members of IORPS will receive lower benefits than would otherwise be provided to them under

+Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET the current framework.
 Any plan to harmonise regimes is unsuitable and will be detrimental to long term investment, growth and job prospects in the EU.
-Q73 Do stakeholders believe that the holistic balance sheet should be used as a risk management tool as part of pillar 2 requirements?
+Do stakeholders believe that the holistic balance sheet should be used as a risk management tool as part of pillar 2 requirements?
 Please explain.
-IORPs should be able to develop risk-assessment and risk-management tools that are appropriate to the specific circumstances of their arrangements.
-At an EU-level, any requirements under pillar 2 should be principles-based and should not stipulate the HBS as the only appropriate risk management tool, as there may be other and/or more suitable tools available to different IORPs.
-Do stakeholders agree that the outcomes of a pillar 2 assessment should be publicly disclosed as part of pillar 3 requirements?
+Q73 IORPs should be able to develop risk-assessment and risk-management tools that are appropriate to the specific circumstances of their arrangements, including the specific circumstances of their sponsoring employer.
+At an EU-level, any requirements under pillar 2 should be principles-based and should not stipulate the HBS as the only appropriate risk management tool, as there may be more other, more suitable tools available to different IORPs.
+Q73 Do stakeholders agree that the outcomes of a pillar 2 assessment should be publicly disclosed as part of pillar 3 requirements?
 No, public disclosure of the outcomes of a pillar 2 assessment should not be a requirement.
+This should be restricted to discussion between the IORP, any participating employers and, if necessary, with the local regulatory authority.
 The HBS is complex and it is difficult to see how its disclosure would facilitate members making any informed decisions.
-Disclosure also risks the information being misunderstood and mis-used, with potential adverse implications long term investments, growth and job prospects in the EU.
-Q74 potential adverse implications long term investments, growth and job prospects in the EU.
-Q75 Q76 Q77
+Disclosure also risks the information being misunderstood and mis-used, with potential adverse implications for share prices and, in turn, long term investments, growth and job prospects in the EU.
+Q74 Q75 Q76 Q77 Q78

 Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET

-Q78

 Q79

 Q80

 Q81

 Q82

 Q83

 Q84

 Q85

 Q86

 Q87

 Q88

 Q89

 Q90

 Q91

 Q92

 Q93

 Q94

 Q95

 Do stakeholders agree that IORPs should be required to submit a recovery plan if capital/funding requirements are not met or should more specific supervisory responses be specified on the EU level?
 Please explain.

 Q96 Any requirements set at an EU level on supervisory responses should be purely principles-based.
-The detail of how supervisory responses will be implemented (which may include, but is not limited to, submitting a recovery plan) should be determined by the relevant national supervisor.
-More detailed action should not be specified at an EU level as a one-size-fits all supervisory response is unlikely to capture all of the key variables of the local environment in which IORPS
+The detail of how supervisory responses will be implemented (which may include, but is not limited to, submitting a recovery plan) should be determined by the relevant national supervisor or regulator.
+More detailed action should not be specified at an EU level as a one-size-fits all supervisory response is unlikely to capture all of the key variables of the local environment in which IORPS operate.